Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 ## Saturday(Day 8) &ndash; Time For a Change

-My code from Sunday was simply not enough to rank well near the end of the contest, so I decided to change things up a bit.
+My code from Sunday was simply not enough to rank well near the end of the contest, so I decided to try something new.

 ### Decision Tree

-The way I decided to go was by using a decision tree, it was the first time that I use one.
+The way I decided to go was by using a decision tree, it was the first time that I used one.
 I ended up with something along these lines:

 ![]({{ "/static/img/contests/codebusters/decisionTree.png" | prepend: site.baseurl }})